Tulip-Dev/tulip/doc/user/workspace.rst

 Scene
 -----

-The settings displayed in this panel are completely similar to the ones in the Node-Link Diagram's scene rendering panel.
+The settings displayed in this panel are completely similar to the ones in the Node Link Diagram's scene rendering panel.
 Report to :ref:`the Scene dedicated section<workspace_diagram_scene>` if you need additional information.

 .. _workspace_geographic_layers: